shenwei356/LexicMap/docs/content/tutorials/index/_index.md

     - No specific requirements on CPU type and instruction sets.
 Both x86 and ARM chips are supported.
     - More is better as LexicMap is a CPU-intensive software. **It uses all CPUs by default (`-j/--threads`)**.
 - **RAM**
-    - More RAM (> 200 GB) is preferred.
+    - More RAM (> 200 GB for >2 million genomes) is preferred.
 The memory usage in index building is mainly related to:
         - **The number of masks** (`-m/--masks`, default 20,000).
 Bigger values improve the search sensitivity slightly, increase the index size, and slow down the search speed.
 For smaller genomes like phages/viruses, m=5,000 is high enough.
         - **The number of genomes**.
 Generally, more genomes consume more memory, but we can control the genome batch size.
         - **The genome batch size**  (`-b/--batch-size`, default 5,000). <font color="red">This is the main parameter to adjust **memory usage**</font>.
 Bigger values increase indexing memory occupation.